nextcloud/documentation/admin_manual/installation/installation_ucs.rst

     # univention-install mysql-server
     # ucr set repository/online/unmaintained="no"

-.. note:: If MySQL is already installed and/or a password for the user root is
-          set, please make sure it is saved in /etc/mysql.secret, otherwise you will experience problems.
+.. note:: If MySQL is already installed and/or a password for the user root is set, please make sure it is saved in /etc/mysql.secret, otherwise you will experience problems.

 In case you want to install ownCloud from the repository, it is already enough to enable the unmaintained repository for MySQL.
-You can skip the rest of this section and read on at :ref:`Pre configuration`. ownCloud has further dependencies, which all belong to the maintained repository.
+You can skip the rest of this section and read on at :ref:`preconfig`. ownCloud has further dependencies, which all belong to the maintained repository.
 Install them as well::

     # univention-install php5-mysql php5-ldap php5-gd

 The package manager is going to remove ``libgd2-noxpm``, which is not a problem and nothing to worry about.

+.. _preconfig:

 Pre configuration
 ^^^^^^^^^^^^^^^^^